MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Azure Cosmos DB v2.md

 10. Otherwise, select **Load**.
 After the load is complete, you can create visualizations like the one in the following image.
 If you selected **DirectQuery**, Power BI issues a query to Athena for the visualization that you requested.

     ![A sample data visualization](./media/amazon-athena/amazon-athena-5.png)

+## Limitations and issues

+You should be aware of the following limitations and issues associated with accessing Azure Cosmos DB v2 data.